ljmerza/tinybeans_clone/docs/prd.md

 - Other: —

 **Enhancement Description**
-Introduce a robust invite flow that lets circle admins invite by username or email, sends existing users an acceptance email, gracefully onboards new users when accounts do not yet exist, and keeps all flows aligned with the complex auth surface (magic link, Google OAuth, 2FA).
+Introduce a robust invite flow that lets circle admins invite by email only, sends existing users an acceptance email, gracefully onboards new users when accounts do not yet exist, and keeps all flows aligned with the complex auth surface (magic link, Google OAuth, 2FA).

 **Impact Assessment**
 - [ ] Minimal Impact (isolated additions)